sous-chefs/aws/README.md

 ### aws_secondary_ip

-The `secondary_ip` resource provider allows one to assign/un-assign multiple private secondary IPs on an instance in EC2-VPC.
+The `secondary_ip` resource provider allows one to assign/un-assign multiple private secondary IPs on an instance within a VPC.
 The number of secondary IP addresses that you can assign to an instance varies by instance type.
 If no ip address is provided on assign, a random one from within the subnet will be assigned.
-If no interface is provided, the default interface (which is pulled from Ohai) will be used.
+If no interface is provided, the default interface as determined by Ohai will be used.

 #### Example: